madhavikoduganti/Foodie/Rasa_basic_folder/data/nlu.md

 - Rs.
 300 to 700
 - 300 to 700
 - 300 and 700
+- not more than 700
+- can't do more than 700
+- cannot do more than 700
+- 700
+- no more than 700
 - 300 700
+- not above 700
+- not beyond 700
+- not above Rs.
+700
+- not more than Rs.
+700
+- not beyond Rs.
+700
+- upto 700
+- less than 700
+- maximum 700
+- limit 700
+- limit is 700
+- limit to 700

 ## synonym:4
 - four

 ## synonym:Ahmedabad
+- ahmedabad
+- amdabad
+- amdbad
+- amdabaad
+- ahmdabad
 - Amdavad

 ## synonym:Ajmer
+- ajmer
 - Ajmeer
 - Ajmir
+- ajmir
 - Azmer

 ## synonym:Aligarh
 - Kohl
+- aligarh
 - Koil
 - Aligad
 - Aligadh
 - Aligar

 ## synonym:Allahabad
+- allahabad
 - Prayagraj
 - Prayag
 - Illahabad